lukaszsamson/toxic/PLAN.md

 ⸻

-1. End‐Position Spans on Tokens
+1. End‐Position Spans on Tokens - Done

 Current: tokens only carry their start {line, col, extra}; end positions are inferred by peeking at the next token.
 Why it matters: Pratt parsing (and any AST construction) needs each token’s full span to precisely attach nodes, and incremental reparsing needs stable begin/end offsets to diff.